perplexyves/slx.js/README.md

 Slx.js is a development package; it is meant to help you locally.
 That's why we recommend you to install it as a dev dependency.

+You're free however if you want to ship it with your website (if so remove the `-D` argument).

 ### B) Link to your website

 Once the library installed (in node_modules folder), go to your main html file, then add in the `<head>` the following tag: